 In addition, the pole arm that holds up the Shinkiro is explicitly tiny.
 It’s only enough to support it standing on the base; ariel poses are nigh-impossible with a pole that short.

 As per usual, I could care less about this accessory, but upon some comparisons with its previous incarnations, it’s certainly very stylized and much more aesthetically appealing.
 The metallic green and clear pink centerpiece is certainly a step up from the previous plain version.

 Another useless extra that comes with the figure if you don’t have Lancelot Albion is a piece that can be used to attach the Lancelot’s VARIS rifle to its butt.
 A nice touch for those who own the previous figure, but for those who don’t, just another odd piece of extra plastic.

-I can only fathom why Bandai never thought of including this in the original Lancelot release though.
-I can see it in their corporate offices already…
+I can’t fathom why Bandai never thought of including this in the original Lancelot release.

 The transformation process is actually quite a bit complicated this time around, involving just a few more moving parts and things clicking in place.
 By the time it’s done though, I have to say, I actually really like it’s transformed mode.
 I originally had no appreciation for this feature of the Knightmare at all, but on the Composite Ver.
 Ka. the Submarine mode is both stable and very pleasing on the eyes.